 The development of this course has been led by industry to ensure that it covers current industry trends and emerging future skills areas in construction management.
 This course offers a structured route to obtaining the knowledge and understanding required to practice construction management.
 Emphasis is on developing practical skills and tools for a rewarding career in construction.It provides hands-on training in the use of state-of-the-art software tools and techniques.

-This full master's degree is accredited by the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB) and the Association for Project Management (APM); educating you to the highest industry standards.
+This full MSc degree is accredited by the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB) and the Association for Project Management (APM).

 - Learn how to successfully organise and plan complex construction projects and you will gain an understanding of international markets